freshworks/record_not_unique/README.md

 irb:> user.save!
 ```
 in this case, if the tag_uses entry is already present, both user and tag_uses records would be rolled back.
 Still, there will be no exceptions!!

+## To Do

+Add support for other database adapters.

 ## License